ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 ```

 ____________________________________________

 **Variables:** Variables help a user store data as they write the script, replacing an item so that it can be placed within other parts of the script to keep it going.
 Usually it has an = sign to begin with.
 Once you set up a variable, when you write it into the script, you'll need to have a ```$``` prior to the variable.

 **If Statements:** If statements help check if something is true before executing another command, while ```else``` also tells what happens if the condition isn't met.
+The condition is in the bracket (double bracket if it's a string rather than comparing numbers.)

 ```
 #!/bin/bash